gnuradio/gr-governance/aoa.md

       conferences, making information available to a broad spectrum of users
    f. organisation of conferences and lectures open to the general public, which
       aim at promoting further training of project members and users
-   g. protection of the project members' free rights protecting them from the
-      commercial interests of third parties

 ## 3. Type of Association